 please write me, their last reported hours were August and September 7 days a week day

 light until dark check website to be sure we have corn ripe!.
 Directions: We

 are on the Kittitas highway just west of #6 road.
 From Ellensburg, take Mtn

 View Avenue to the east it will turn into Kittitas highway at edge of town.

-We are approx 2 miles from town.
+We are approximately 2 miles from town.
 Sweet Corn and Flowers August and September

 Pumpkins and Fall Activities last weekend of September thru Halloween.